 One night, a bunch of us went to Riverbend to see a lineup of 80s rock bands.
-Just as Warrent revved up the crowd to sing along with the chorus of “Cherry Pie,” Willie screamed “Slayer!!” at the top of his lungs.
+Just as Warrant revved up the crowd to sing along with the chorus of “Cherry Pie,” Willie screamed “Slayer!!” at the top of his lungs.
 (Slayer, another epic 80s band, was not playing or planning to play that evening.)

-Apparently Willie was convinced that if he yelled “Slayer” at crowded venues, someday a woman would yell back “Skynyrd” (as in Lynyrd Skynyrd), and he would know in that moment that she was his forever soulmate.
+Apparently Willie was convinced that if he yelled “Slayer” at crowded venues, someday a woman would yell back “Skynyrd” (as in Lynyrd Skynyrd), and he would know at that moment that she was his forever soulmate.

 “And we’re going to get married!” he exclaimed with conviction.

 Even though the whole idea was completely absurd, Willie made this one claim with such certainty that I —and everyone around me—completely believed it.
-As as a sucker for a good love story, I helped him yell and listen for replies.
+As a sucker for a good love story, I helped him yell and listen for replies.
 We never heard the perfect reply.

 Eventually, I lost track of Willie.
 I hope he found his Skynyrd.
 My guess is that he found someone special, but maybe in a less fantastic way.

 So what does this all have to do with interviewing?